 Tuesday May 8, 2018

 Ontario Auto Insurance is a “no-fault” insurance system.
 The name of the system is a bit misleading because it does not mean no one is at fault in the event of an accident.
-A no-fault system simply means that, in the event of an accident, each driver works with their own insurance provider to resolve any claims made in in the incident.
+A no-fault system means, in the event of an accident, each driver works with their own insurance provider to resolve any claims made in the incident.

-The purpose of the no fault system is to minimize delays in getting the affected parties the benefits or treatments they may require.
+The purpose of the no-fault system is to minimize delays in getting the affected parties the benefits or treatments they may need.

-Yes.
-Auto insurance is mandatory in Ontario.
-At minimum, Ontario drivers must have $200,000 in third party liability coverage.
-This coverage protects you in the event you are found responsible for damage to someone else’s property or injuries as a result of an incident.
-However, many drivers choose to purchase added coverage for protection of $1,000,000 to $2,000,000.
+Yes, auto insurance is mandatory in Ontario.
+At minimum, Ontario drivers must have $200,000 in third-party liability coverage.
+This coverage protects you if you are found responsible for damage to someone else’s property or injuries as a result of an incident.
+However, many drivers choose to purchase added coverage for protection of up to $1,000,000 or $2,000,000.
+At Easyway, we recommend a minimum of $1,000,000 in coverage to our clients.

-If you are caught driving without insurance, you can be charged from $500 to $50,000 depending on if it is your first or second offence.
-And to make matters worse, if you are involved in an accident without insurance, you will be responsible to pay all the costs out of your own pocket.
+If you are caught driving without insurance, you can be fined $500 to $50,000.
+To make matters worse, if you’re in an accident, you will be responsible to pay all the costs out of your own pocket.

-The rates charged by insurance companies are monitored by the Financial Services Commission of Ontario (FSCO).
 According to an article published by Global News in January 2018, the average Ontario driver pays an annual premium of $1,458 for car insurance.
+The Financial Services Commission of Ontario (FSCO) monitors the rates charged by insurance companies.

 The rate you get for the same coverage may vary between insurers.
-It is your right to shop around get the base rate for your coverage needs.
+Therefore, it is your right to shop around get the base rate for your coverage needs.

-You will need to confirm with your insurance provider if your insurance is valid while out of province.
-However, most policies cover drivers when they travel outside of their province or into the US.
+Most policies cover drivers when they travel outside of their province or into the US.
+However, you should confirm with your provider if your policy is valid while out of province.
 If you plan to drive in another country, check with your insurance provider to ensure your coverage applies out of province.

 If your provider cancels or non-renews your policy, contact a high risk insurance broker.

 To get the best insurance rates, be sure to ask if you are eligible for discounts on your policy.
-The FSCO recommends checking with your insurance provider each year for any available discounts.
+The FSCO recommends checking with your insurance provider for available discounts each year.
 According to the FSCO, insurance providers offer a range of discounts for: